 This is the one that hits me most often.
-As I believe what I am most often afflicted with is tendinosis, I don't use any anti inflammatory drugs as I would with tendinitis.
-Instead, at least 5 days a week I use a 20 lb. dumbbell to complete the exercises show here and detailed in the Saunders article:
+As I believe what I am most often afflicted with is tendinosis, I don't use any anti-inflammatory drugs as I would with tendinitis.
+Instead, at least five days a week I use a 20 lb dumbbell to complete the exercises shown here and detailed in the Saunders article:

-For this exercise, I prefer to use a rubber "Flexbar" made by TheraBand (I have the green one, which you can buy HERE).
+For this exercise, I prefer to use a rubber "Flexbar" made by TheraBand (I have the green one).
 When I tried it with the dumbell, the weight I needed to make the exercise effective only served to hurt my thumb.
-The Flexbar can also be used for Golfers Elbow, but I find it less effective than the dumbbell method described above.
+The "Flexbar" can also be used for Golfer's Elbow, but I find it less effective than the dumbbell method described above.

-Tennis elbow treatment is essentially the opposite of the exercise used for Golfers Elbow.
-What the picture below doesn't show is that after you finish the motions shown, you release the bar with the noninvolved hand and return to the first step, Figure 1A, and repeat.
+Tennis elbow treatment is essentially the opposite of the exercise used for Golfer's Elbow.
+What the picture below doesn't show is that after you finish these motions, you release the bar with the noninvolved hand and return to the first step, Figure 1A, and repeat.
 You can see the full sequence in this video:

 Again, I treat this like a workout, and not as if it's therapy.
 I push through the pain, and do several sets until it hurts.
 And once again, I ice the elbow afterward.

 Once you've had these injuries, you're more prone to have them again.
-I've noticed that when I'm dilligent about the exercises and treatments I listed above, I can climb relatively pain free.
-The work has to be done... there are no shortcuts.
+I've noticed that when I'm dilligent about the exercises and treatments listed above, I can climb relatively pain free.
+The work has to be done - there are no shortcuts.

 I'll report back and let you know the deal.